MartinMikusat/slicer-layered-profiles/README.md

 ### ✅ Completed Advanced MVP
 The project includes a complete, production-ready foundation:
 - **Complete profile building workflow** from base selection to INI export
-- **Custom card creation system** with guided interface and validation
+- **Custom layer creation system** with guided interface and validation
-- **Card library management** with search, filter, and organization
+- **Layer library management** with search, filter, and organization
 - **Full user experience** with tours, mobile support, and accessibility
 - **Technical excellence** with TypeScript, testing, and clean architecture